Position

 What is the job outlook for a Data Entry Clerk?

 The job outlook for Data Entry Clerks shows a steady demand in the job market.
 The Bureau of Labor Statistics (BLS) reports an average of 15,300 job positions available each year.
 This indicates a consistent need for skilled professionals in this field.
-While the job openings are expected to decrease by 28.7% from 2022 to 2032, the role remains crucial for many industries.
+Job seekers can find numerous opportunities to enter and grow in this career.

 Continue to Salaries for Data Entry Clerk